ArshKA/Racing-Agent/README.md

 Producing the best agent through genetic selection

 ## Agent Model
-  - Impemented in vanilla NumPy for speed and flexibility
+  - Impemented in vanilla NumPy for speed and flexibility (reduces uneccesary overhead)
-  - Can use pyTorch for larger models
+  - Potentially replace with pyTorch for larger models
+  - Shown below is the model archtecture for each individual

 ![Agent Model](media/agent_model.png)

-## Reporoduction values
+## Reporoduction
+  - The most successful agents of each generation make up the base population for the next generation
+  - Each one also produces x number of "mutated" offspring with random values added to each weight
+  - The table below indicates how many offspring each individual produces to maintain the population size of 30

 Rank   | Mutant Offspring
 | :------------: | :-------------: |